Daniela Carneiro: Ministry of Tourism

 In December 2022, Daniela was announced as Minister of Tourism of the third Lula administration, assuming office on 1 January 2023.
+She resigned from office on 6 July 2023, but her departure from the Ministry of Tourism was postponed until 13 July 2023, when she was replaced by Celso Sabino.

 Electoral history

 Personal life

-Daniela is married to the incumbent mayor of Belford Roxo, Wagner dos Santos Carneiro, known as Waguinho, and is mother of two sons: Nathan and Callebe.
+Daniela is married to the former mayor of Belford Roxo, Wagner dos Santos Carneiro, known as Waguinho, and is mother of two sons: Nathan and Callebe.

 She is also graduate in Pedagogy with specialization in Educational Orientation and is also post-graduate in Psychomotricity.